AlistairBoettiger/Protocols/Hybridization.md

   4. Remove fixation solution and rinse the sample once or twice with 1X PBS.

 ### Sample permeabilization
-  1. Incubate fixed cells for 10 minutes in permeabilization solution.
+  1. Incubate fixed cells for 10 minutes in Permeabilization solution (0.5% Triton-X in PBS).
-  2. Incubate for 2 minutes in 1X PBS.
+  2. Wash 2X in 1X PBS.
   3. Incubate for 5 minutes in 0.1 M HCl.
   4. Wash 3X for 1 minute in PBS.
   5. For DNA FISH only: incubate 1 hour at 37°C in RNaseA solution.